aws/aws-graviton-getting-started/transition-guide.md

 **Step 6 - Performance testing**

 With your fully functional application its time to establish a performance baseline on Graviton.
 In most cases, you should expect performance gains.
+One of the major differences between AWS Graviton instance types and other instance types is their vCPU to physical processor core mapping.
+Every vCPU on a Graviton processor is a physical core.
+This means there is no Simultaneous Multi-Threading (SMT) and Graviton gives better linear performance scalability in most cases.
 When comparing to existing x86-64 instances, we recommend running tests by fully loading both systems to determine the maximum possible price/performance.
 You can then determine and configure an appropriate load level for your production environment before performing the deployment.
+If you are using Amazon EC2 Auto Scaling, consider to adjust the threshold values for the CloudWatch alarms that invoke the scaling process.
+This will optimise the number of EC2 instances according to the new load level that has been determined.

 Important: This repository has sections dedicated to [Optimization](optimizing.md) and a [Performance Runbook](perfrunbook/graviton_perfrunbook.md) for you to follow during this stage.